anomepani/anomepani.github.io/README.md

         });
 ```

-## Read file and make Copy of file from SharePoint Online Document Library Using REST API Call
+## Copy file or attachement from SharePoint List | Document Library Using REST API | SharePoint Online, 2013, 2016, 2019

 In This example I have tried to read excel file from one of the sharepoint online document library and create copy of excel file in library